mabeyj/trilium-collection-views/README.md

    - `badgeBackground`: The badge's background style (any CSS `background` value).
    - `badgeColor`: The badge's font color (any CSS color).

+### Attribute settings

+The value of the `attribute` label is a comma-separated list.
+The first item in the list is an attribute name.
+Any remaining items in the list are settings (described below) either in the form of a flag (`settingName`) or a key/value pair (`settingName=value`).

-#### Progress bar
+#### `progressBar`

-`#attribute="numeratorLabelName/denominatorLabelName"`

-Displays a progress bar based on two numeric labels.

-Set the value of the `attribute` label to two label names separated by `/`.
-The referenced labels must have numeric values.
+* `progressBar=denominatorLabelName`

+Renders a progress bar using the attribute as the numerator and another attribute (named by this setting's value) as the denominator.
+Both attributes must be labels with numeric values.

-Example: `#attribute="completed/total"`
+Example: `#attribute="completed,progressBar=total"`